 As the gatekeeper of one of the world’s richest holdings of comic book narratives – more than 8000 characters developed over nearly eight decades – Marvel has been a dominant force in popular culture since 1939.
-‘Marvel: Creating the Cinematic Universe’ begins with the comic books that inspired the characters who inhabit the Marvel Cinematic Universe (MCU), from their first appearances in print to their contemporary comic book incarnations, which have inspired the narratives of the films.
+‘Marvel: Creating the Cinematic Universe’ begins with Spider-Man and the comic books that inspired the characters who inhabit the Marvel Cinematic Universe (MCU).
+View their first appearances in print to their contemporary comic book incarnations, which have inspired the narratives of the films.

 Founded as Timely Comics in 1939 by magazine publisher Martin Goodman, the company began as a response to the growing popularity of comic books, and in 1941, published its first Captain America comic.
 In 1961, the company changed its name to Marvel Comics, drawing on the title of its first publication, Marvel Comics 1939 #1, and soon after began to change the direction of Super Hero comics.